 It has been noted that businesses that switch to SIP trunking services can reduce their total cost of ownership (TCO) by up to 60% as they leverage an IP infrastructure, eliminating the need for separate voice and data networks.
 Companies with multiple locations and a remote workforce use SIP trunking to effectively streamline communication across their entire network.

-The primary difference between PRI and SIP Trunking lies in their infrastructure.
+The primary difference between PRI and SIP Trunk lies in their infrastructure.

 PRI relies on physical connections, while SIP Trunking uses internet-based technology.
 This distinction impacts several factors, including scalability, flexibility, cost, and integration capabilities.